inbo/tutorials/content/tutorials/spatial_crs_coding/index.md

 simply the recent version of WKT, approved in 2019, so you can also refer to it as WKT.[^5]

-For example, this is the WKT2 string for WGS84:
+For example, this is the WKT2 string for WGS 84:

     GEOGCRS["WGS 84 (with axis order normalized for visualization)", ENSEMBLE["World Geodetic System 1984 ensemble",